FernandoLab/2016_Xie_et_al/README.md

 Will be asked a few times if you wish to proceed with installing the packages…agree to it.

-After installation the analysis will begin and eventually generate an output (wood.otu_table.upload_maaslin.txt) to be used by Maaslin on Galaxy to identify correlations between OTUs and the treatments
+After installation the analysis will begin and eventually generate an output (wood.otu_table.upload_maaslin.txt) to be used as an input for MaAsLin on Galaxy to identify correlations between OTUs and metadata.